 This article explains why people who talk to themselves aren’t crazy at all; on the contrary, talking to yourself is a powerful tool that boosts your brain.

-1) Putting your thoughts in order
+1. Helps to put your thoughts in order

 This also helps you balance your needs and put your thoughts in the right order so that you’re able to focus on what you should think about first.
 You can well prioritize the “significant things” affecting you and realize the “insignificant stuff” that is leaving you drained.

-2) Remembering things
+2. Remembering things

 According to Psychologist Charles Fernyhough, the voice in the head and self-talk is important to many cognitive processes.

 As mentioned before, talking to yourself can help you remember what you want to do, especially if you repeat it several times.
-This happens because not only you think about what you need to do, but you actually can hear it.
+This happens because not only do you think about what you need to do, but you actually can hear it.
 Hearing is really good for your memory.

 According to a study, one can enhance their visual system to detect an item by hearing the name of the item.
-Thus, when you talk out loud, “I have to find my keys” or “where did keep my keys”, you’re restructuring your brain to get ready to perform better.
+Thus, when you talk out loud, “I have to find my keys” or “where did I keep my keys”, you’re restructuring your brain to get ready to perform better.

-4) Getting to know yourself
+4. Getting to know yourself